Dissection of a WordPress theme: Part 1

 Support

-Please direct all support questions to the Theme Customisation support forum.
+Please direct all support questions to the Theme and Templates support forum.
 Any support questions left on this page may not be answered.